 top of page

-Sofía received her master’s degree in composition from the University of Missouri-Kansas City Conservatory as a Chancellor’s Scholar and recipient of Elsberry & Gonder Family and Conservatory scholarships.
+Sofía is currently a PhD candidate in the Music and Multimedia Composition program at Brown University studying with Wang Lu, Anthony Cheung, Eric Nathan and Ed Osborn.
+She received her master’s degree in composition from the University of Missouri-Kansas City Conservatory as a Chancellor’s Scholar and recipient of Elsberry & Gonder Family and Conservatory scholarships.
 While attending, she studied with Chen Yi, Yotam Haber, Paul Rudy and Zhou Long.
-Rocha was also the 2019 composer-in-residence for the Graduate Fellowship String Quartet at UMKC.
-She completed her undergraduate work at the Sunderman Conservatory of Music at Gettysburg College in 2019, receiving a BA in Music with Honors as a Wagnild Scholar and studying composition with Avner Dorman.
-She has attended June in Buffalo, Fresh Inc. Festival, the Atlantic Music Festival, Divergent Studio, and the Hypercube Composition Lab as a composer, studying and taking master classes with composers such as Augusta Read Thomas, Hannah Lash, Hilda Paredes, Jeffrey Mumford, Alex Temple, Richard Danielpour, Aaron Helgeson, Amy Beth Kirsten, and David Serkin Ludwig, among others.
-Besides composing, Sofía is also an avid trombonist and conductor, having performed with numerous symphony orchestras, wind ensembles and jazz groups.
+Sofía was also the 2019 composer-in-residence for the Graduate Fellowship String Quartet at UMKC.
+She completed her undergraduate work at the Sunderman Conservatory of Music at Gettysburg College in 2019 receiving a BA in Music with Honors as a Wagnild Scholar while studying composition with Avner Dorman and conducting with Vimbayi Kaziboni and Russell McCutcheon.
+Sofía has attended festivals such as the Tanglewood Music Center, Aspen Music Festival, CULTIVATE at Copland House, June in Buffalo, Connecticut Summerfest, Fresh Inc. Festival and Divergent Studio, studying and taking master classes with composers such as Marcos Balter, Nina Young, Christopher Theofanidis, Augusta Read Thomas, Derek Bermel, Han Lash, Hilda Paredes, Jeffrey Mumford, Alex Temple, Richard Danielpour, Aaron Helgeson, Amy Beth Kirsten, and David Serkin Ludwig, among others.
+Besides composing, Sofía is also an avid trombonist and conductor, an amateur photographer, and a regular contributor to I CARE IF YOU LISTEN.

 bottom of page